NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 To check your usage details...

-   # Look up your project ID number (not the name)  id
+1. Look up your project ID number (not the name)  id
-   # Query your usage and limits using that number, for a given file system.
+2. Query your usage and limits using that number, for a given file system.

 .. code-block:: shell
    lfs quota -p <project ID number> /scratchX

-User and Group usage (capacity and file count) is trackedbut not limited.
+User and Group usage (capacity and file count) is tracked but not limited.
 You can also find your usage and your unixgroup's usage:

 .. code-block:: shell

     lfs quota -u <User.Name> /scratch1    lfs quota -g <groupname> /scratch1

 .. note::
-  This is the *group* that owns the data,*regardless of where it is stored in the filesystemdirectory hierarchy*.
+  This is the *group* that owns the data,*regardless of where it is stored in the file system directory hierarchy*.

 For example, to get a summary of the disk usage for project "rtnim":

 .. code-block:: shell

    $ id   uid=5088(rtfim) gid=10052(rtfim) groups=10052(rtfim)...
    $ lfs quota -p 10052 /scratch1   Disk quotas for prj 10052 (pid 10052):        Filesystem  kbytes   quota   limit   grace   files   quota   limit   grace         /scratch1       4  1048576 1258291      *      1  100000  120000       -
    ("kbytes" = usage, "quota" = soft quota, "limit" = hard quota)